com-pas/contributing/docs/GITHUB_ACTIONS.md

 ## SonarCloud
 For static code analysis, CoMPAS is using [SonarCloud](https://sonarcloud.io/).
 To configure this, there are several steps that needs to be done.

-1. Go to the [CoMPAS Github organization settings](https://github.com/organizations/com-pas/settings/profile), and click on "Installed Github Apps".
+1. Go to the [CoMPAS GitHub organization settings](https://github.com/organizations/com-pas/settings/profile), and click on "Installed GitHub Apps".
 SonarCloud is listed here already (because we are already using it).
 Click on the 'configure' button next to it.
 2. In the "Repository access" section, select the repository you want to add.
 By default, not every repository is added as an extra check.
 3. Create a new project in [SonarCloud](https://sonarcloud.io/projects/create).
 4. Select the repository to be analyzed, click Set Up.
-5. Choose the Analysis Method "With Github Actions".
+5. Choose the Analysis Method "With GitHub Actions".
 6. It first tells you to create a SONAR_TOKEN secret in your repo.
 Go to your repository -> Settings - Secrets -> New repository secret -> Name: SONAR_TOKEN.
 Value: Copy the value from the SonarCloud website into here.
 Then save the secret
 7. Select Maven as the option that best describes our build and **remember the projectKey**. and create a `sonarcloud_analysis.yml` file in the `.github/workflows` directory containing the following source code running.